Kale Soup is both delicious and healthy. Sweetened with carrot even children will like this nutritious vegan soup! It’s

-Yesterday I found a recipe for Kale Soup in my notepad which I’d forgotten what the family thought!
+Yesterday I found a recipe for Kale Soup in my notepad which I’d forgotten all about!
 So, with another bag of 1 p Curly Kale in the fridge as well as all the other ingredients, I set about recreating and re-shooting it (turns out I’d deleted all my previous images)!

 Then my son had a portion later that evening and said it was “yummy” and he’s usually the one to say “not another green soup”!